is bedtime fading an effective strategy?

 This is assuming your child is getting proper sleep.
 If your child is getting adequate sleep for their age, eating well, generally content, etc. and they aren't completely wild at bedtime , it's safe to assume overtiredness isn't to blame.

 While doing bedtime fading it might be harder for your child to stay awake for longer, and so you might start to see more fussiness or crankiness.
-But a little bit of overtireness for a few days won't be detrimental.
+But a little bit of overtiredness for a few days won't be detrimental.

 To recap: